rakhimzhankaztayev/rakhimzhankaztayev/README.md

 <div align="center">

-# Hi there, I'm Rakhimzhan! 👋
+# Hi👋

 ### Aspiring Software Engineer | Student at FIZMAT
 *(National School of Physics & Math)*
 </div>

 ---

 ### About Me

-I am a 15-year-old student currently studying at the prestigious **National School of Physics & Math (FIZMAT)** in Kazakhstan.
+I am a 15-year-old student currently studying at the **National School of Physics & Math (FIZMAT)** in Kazakhstan.
 My academic focus is on deep mathematics and computer science, which provides a strong foundation for my passion: **Computer Science**.

 I am preparing for a major in **Software Engineering**.
 I love solving algorithmic problems and am currently expanding my skillset into Web Development and Object-Oriented Programming.